If anyone asked me what my favorite room in the house is, it would usually be my family room.

-Despite the sea of white that I saw when I walked into my kitchen for the first time, it was an amazing kitchen.
+Despite the sea of white that I saw when I walked into my kitchen for the first time, it was an amazing space.

-My mom compared it to a farmhouse kitchen because it was its own separate room unlike most kitchens nowadays where they open to a family room.
+My mom compared it to a farmhouse kitchen because it was its own separate room unlike most kitchens today where they open up to a family room.

-Which was exactly what I was looking for originally but embraced this kitchen immediately.
+Which actually was exactly what I was looking for originally but over the years, I have embraced this kitchen with all of my being.

-So the first room we painted that summer we moved in was the kitchen.
+So it makes sense that the first room we painted that summer we moved in was the kitchen.

 Because if I was gonna spend a lot of time in this room, it needed to be any color other than white.

-We picked this teal color, I wish I could remember the name but it was almost 8 years ago.
+We picked this teal color, I wish I could remember the name but it was almost eight years ago.

 This is what our kitchen looked like with the teal: